storj/docs/app/support/faqs/page.md

 ## How do I pay with Storj Token?

-When you decide to become a paid customer of Storj DCS, you can choose to pay with a credit card or using STORJ token.
+When you decide to become a paid customer of Storj, you can choose to pay with a credit card or using STORJ token.
 The process for adding a payment method is covered in [](docId:59T_2l7c1rvZVhI8p91VX).

 ## What are the current rate and usage limits?